galaxyproject/training-material/topics/epigenetics/tutorials/hicexplorer/tutorial.md

 {: .hands_on}

-The detection of the loops is based on a preselection of interactions based on p-values given a continuous negative binomial distribution based on all interactions of a relative distance.
+The detection of the loops is based on a preselection of interactions, per interaction a p-value given a continuous negative binomial distribution over all interactions of a relative distance is computed.
 In a second step, the selected peak candidate is compared against its background using a Wilcoxon rank-sum test.

 As an output we get a loop file containing the positions of both anchor points of the loop and the p-value of the used statistical test.